On This Page

 Admitted students may request to defer their matriculation by April 15.
 The Deferral Committee will consider requests individually and will typically grant deferrals for research, academic programs (graduate studies, scholarship) or service programs.
 Deferrals are usually allowed for one or two years.

 Note: The dates listed below are firm.
 Where there is a month listed with no specific date, the timing is to be determined due to slight fluctuations in the AMCAS schedule from year to year.
-Please check back frequently; when actual dates are confirmed, we will post them.
-To register for the Summer Information Sessions, please send your name, anticipated date of college graduation, cell number and the date of the information session you wish to attend to email@example.com.
+Summer Information Sessions will be held on June 8, 22 and July 13, 27 at 11:00 a.m.
+Registration details will be posted in May.

 Important Dates and Deadlines for Johns Hopkins University School of Medicine M.D.
 Admissions